adrian-slimak/artificial-life/README.md

 ## Description
 This repository contains source code for the master thesis.

+There is also a version available in which the simulation environment was created in Unity and using the Tensorflow library.
+However, it is not finished.
+It was decided to use an environment written in C++ because of the higher computing efficiency and much shorter simulation time.
+It can be found [here](http://bit.ly/praca_magisterska_adrian_slimak).

 Some visualizations from learning process can be found [here](http://bit.ly/praca_magisterska_adrian_slimak).

 ## How to run